-is located near
+is located near Page

 and close to AZ 98 a few miles east of town (at milepost 299).
 Antelope is the most visited slot canyon in the Southwest, partly because it is easily accessible and by far the most publicized, and also since it is extremely beautiful, with just the right combination of depth, width, length, rock color and ambient light; many other slot canyons are deeper, narrower or longer, and some have rock that is even more colorful and sculptured, but here conditions are ideal.

 ) is reached at the end of a very sandy 2 mile 4WD track south of the road beginning near milepost 299, and it is this part which is usually visited.
 Lower Antelope Canyon extends between AZ 98 and the lake, and is reached by a short track northwards leading to a parking area from where the escorted tours depart.

-expensive.
-There is a fee of $6 for a standard permit required to enter Navajo territory, and an additional charge is due to the families who own the land around the canyons and regulate all access - the cheapest is currently (2012) $20 for the either the popular upper section or the longer lower canyon.
-This is the cost to travel to the canyons in a Navajo jeep; organized tours with a guide cost rather more.
+To visit either part of Antelope Canyon is expensive.
+There is a fee of $6 for a standard permit required to enter Navajo territory, and an additional charge is due to the families who own the land around the canyons and regulate all access - the cheapest is currently (2018) $25 for the popular upper section or a little more for the longer lower canyon.
+This is the cost to travel to the canyons in a Navajo jeep; organized tours with a guide cost rather more, as do peak time visits (departing 10 am to midday).
 For the upper canyon the fee is paid to officials at the side of AZ 98 near the start of the track, and is now apparently only good for 2 hours, with longer visits costing an extra $5 per hour.
 The fee to enter the lower section is collected by attendants at the carpark near the canyon edge.
 These amounts will doubtless increase as the Navajo continue to exploit the popularity of the canyon.

 ; the short upper narrows are southwest of point 4657T, while the lower narrows begin just north of AZ 98.